katamaran-project/katamaran/case_study/RiscvPmp/README.md

 - trap vector register (mtvec) is limited to only direct mode, i.e. we don't include "mode" bit and take the address in mtvec as is
 - the mcause register is limited to just contain an exception code, this suffices for our purposes
 - No alignment checks
+- exception_delegatee is simplified, note that we can never transition to a less-privileged mode, resulting in this function always returning M-mode (we only have M-mode and U-mode support)
+- mem related function are simplified and some auxiliary functions are inlined (see riscv_mem.sail, example: mem_write_value calls mem_write_value_meta, which is inlined in our model)
+- mstatus is limited to those fields we require.
+The fields themselves are also *NOT* bits but rather the corresponding non-bit representation (for example: MPP is normally a 2-bit field of mstatus but in our model is a field that will contain Privilege enum value), this means that we don't need the conversion functions from/to bits

 ## Translation Notes
 Inline function call expressions get translated into